gdlol/MessageHub/ReadMe.md

 # Windows Build
 Localhost in WSL2 does not work as one might have expected, it is necessary to copy the executables out from the container and run directly in Windows.
 Better yet, this produces a desktop app which serves the Element client and MessageHub at the same time.

+Prebuild binaries can be found in [releases](../../releases).

 ## Build
 Requires WSL2, Docker and .NET Core:
 ```
 dotnet run --project ./Automation/WindowsBuild/WindowsBuild.csproj
 ```
-Output is generated in Build/MessageHub.
+Outputs are generated in Build/MessageHub.